iotempire/iotempower/doc/mqtt-with-tls.rst

 To enable MQTT with TLS, you need to generate a CA certificate and a server certificate.
 You can do this using the ``mqtt_generate_certificates`` script provided by IoTempower.
-This generates the necessary certifiFcates and keys in the folder specified by the ``IOTEMPOWER_MQTT_CERT_FOLDER`` environment variable or, if not set, in the current active folder.
+This generates the necessary certificates and keys in the folder specified by the ``IOTEMPOWER_MQTT_CERT_FOLDER`` environment variable or, if not set, in the current active folder.